mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 The function `HasComponents.articleEditor()` looks interesting.
 The function has been specially crafted in a way that allows us to build Vaadin UIs in a structured way, using purely Kotlin code.
 This technique is called DSL (Domain Specific Language).
 The name fits - in a way we have constructed a 'language' used to create Vaadin UIs.
-You can find more information about the Kotlin DSL at the [Kotlin Type-Safe Builders](https://kotlinlang.org/docs/reference/type-safe-builders.html).
+You can find more information about the DSLs at the [DSLs: Explained](http://www.vaadinonkotlin.eu/dsl_explained.html) article.

 Using type-safe builders or DSL has the advantage that the Kotlin compiler will check for typos, and the Kotlin IDEA plugin will help us with the auto-completion.

 > **Note:** The [Karibu-DSL](https://github.com/mvysny/karibu-dsl) library actually defines such builder functions for every Vaadin component.
-You can check the [Basic.kt](https://github.com/mvysny/karibu-dsl/blob/master/karibu-dsl-v8/src/main/kotlin/com/github/vok/karibudsl/Basic.kt) file for the definitions of the sources for the `button` and `textField` builder methods.
+You can check the [Basic.kt](https://github.com/mvysny/karibu-dsl/blob/master/karibu-dsl-v8/src/main/kotlin/com/github/mvysny/karibudsl/v8/Basic.kt) file for the definitions of the sources for the `button` and `textField` builder methods.

 Now, let's update the `CreateArticleView.kt` view to use this new component, rewriting it completely: